 PO Box 15188

-Your registered marriage celebrant may visit the Brisbane registry at 110 George Street, Brisbane to submit your marriage registration application forms.
+Your registered marriage celebrant may visit the Brisbane registry customer service centre at Level 32, 180 Ann Street, Brisbane to submit your marriage registration application forms.

-Email email@example.com, online enquiries are replied to within 2 business days.
+Email firstname.lastname@example.org, we reply to online enquiries within 2 business days.

 (Phone lines open Monday–Friday, 8.30am–4.30pm)